yangl1996/libpagure/README.md

 >>> Project "foo" created
 ```

-This library is a Python warp of Pagure web APIs.
+This library is a Python wrapper of Pagure web APIs.
 You can refer to [Pagure API](https://pagure.io/api/0/) reference.